 4: ‘Grab em’ by the pussy’

-5: Politicians are starting to be realized as normal people just like the rest of us, only consciously given more power by us (and that last part’s important)
+5: Politicians are starting to be viewed as normal people just like the rest of us (which is what they are), only consciously given more power by us (and that last part’s important)

-None of the points in this article have had all that much to do with Trump himself as they have with politics in general and/or philosophy as a whole.
-Just the fact that the former star of The Apprentice is tweeting twenty times a day and is likely still so enamored by how hot is daughter is that he doesn’t even care what happens to her TRAITOR of a husband (*Joke) is the president exemplifies how out-of-touch the average Americans’ relations to her representatives and her understandings of what politics is has become.
+None of the points in this article have had all that much to do with Trump himself as they have with the current space of politics in general and/or of philosophy as a whole.
+Just the fact that the former star of The Apprentice is tweeting twenty times a day, and is likely still so enamored by how hot is daughter is that he doesn’t even care what happens to her TRAITOR of a husband (*Joke), is the president exemplifies how out-of-touch the average Americans’ relations to her representatives and her understandings of what politics is has become.